-- If renovating a roof or building a new home, consider lighter-colored shingles to reflect the sun’s light and heat.
+- If renovating a roof or building a new home, consider lighter-colored shingles to reflect the sun’s light

-- Don’t place heat-producing home devices such as televisions, computers or lamps near or under your thermostat.
+- Don’t place heat-producing home devices such as televisions, computers or lamps near or under your

 - Set your temperature as high as comfort will permit.